 We got into her car, muddy shoes and boots and she drove me to the bus stop.
 Ever so grateful, She waved it off and said good luck and goodbye.
 I was lucky.
 I also needed to get back to Dumfries to get my larger backpack, the one with all of my clothes!!.
 I got on the bus and that is when the snow started.

 Needless to say, I was lucky and blessed by the Goddess.
 She always looks after me.
 I headed into Dumfries and that is when I went to the museum and did not make it to Sweetheart Abbey due to the weather.
-Traveling on bus and train sometimes makes it really hard to plan trips when the weather does not cooperate.
+Traveling on buses and trains sometimes makes it really hard to plan trips when the weather does not cooperate.

 I did my tourist thing, took a cab to Tommy and Grace’s and got my backpack and headed to Edinburgh.
 I sort of jumped the gun with my stories and posted some stuff about Edinburgh.
 I am new at this, so please… apologies… 🙂